docwho2/java-chime-voicesdk-sma/README.md

 #### Twilio

 [Twilio SIP Trunking](https://www.twilio.com/docs/sip-trunking) can be used to send calls into your SMA or the SIP carrier of your choice.
-For this demo, the Twilio number +1-320-495-2425 will be load balanced across regions.
-The first prompt in the demo announces the region, so you can observe that calling the above number will land you in either us-east-1 or us-west-2.
 When configuring the Twilio [Origination Settings](https://www.twilio.com/docs/sip-trunking#origination), you can make use of the "edge" setting to optimize the SIP traffic.

 In this case, the first SIP URI references a [Voice Connector](https://docs.aws.amazon.com/chime-sdk/latest/ag/voice-connectors.html) in the us-east-1 region.
 By adding the "edge=ashburn" parameter in Twilio's configuration, the call will be egressed into AWS within us-east-1.
 The same applies for the "edge=umatilla" parameter, which is Twilio's edge in Oregon (us-west-2).
 It's recommended to minimize the traversal of traffic over the internet if possible.